PascalLG/todotxt-hs/README.md

 todo add "Create macOS and Debian packages for +TodoTxt @dev"
 ```

 You can use as many tags you wish in a task description.
 In task listings, tags are syntax-colourised to help identify them.
-Of course, a tag is just a convention, it is not interpreted by TodoTxt.
+Of course, a tag is just a convention, it is not interpreted by the application.
 You can assign a different meaning to + and @ tags if you wish.

 ### Prioritising tasks

-The priority is represented by a letter from A to Z, A being the most important tasks and Z the less important ones.
-To assign a priority to a task, type:
+The priority is represented by a letter from A to Z, A indicating the most important tasks and Z the less important ones.
+To assign a task a priority, type:

 ```
 todo pri <rank> <priority>